 Securities and Other Class Action Litigation

 - Aslan H. Abregov, et al.v.
-Bio-Nutritional Research Group, Inc., et al. Recently completed one-week bench trial before the Honorable Ronald Bauer on behalf of defendant cross-complainants and majority shareholder officers and directors seeking reformation of shareholder agreement in ongoing litigation initiated by passive minority shareholders in BioNutritional Research Group, the maker of PowerCrunch ™ bars.
-The Court ordered reformation, and the matter is now proceeding to a phase 2 bench trial on plaintiffs' breach of fiduciary duty claims.
+Bio-Nutritional Research Group, Inc., et al. Tried phase 1 of a one-week bench trial before the Honorable Ronald Bauer on behalf of defendant cross-complainants and majority shareholder officers and directors seeking reformation of shareholder agreement in ongoing litigation initiated by passive minority shareholders in BioNutritional Research Group, the maker of PowerCrunch ™ bars.
+The Court ordered reformation, and the matter proceeded to a seven-day phase 2 bench trial on the fiduciary duty claims.
+Recently completed presentation of all evidence.
+Closing arguments are set for later this year.

 - St. Joseph Health System Data Privacy Breach Litigation.
 Represent St. Joseph Health System and its affiliated hospitals in coordinated class actions filed, and now settled, in Orange County Superior Court, Civil Complex, asserting violations of the Confidentiality of Medical Information Act and Consumer Records Act, as well as other state law claims, arising from alleged disclosure of Personal Health Information affecting 31,800 patients.